Lenny Kravitz To Lead Prince Tribute At Rock & Roll Hall Of Fame Ceremony

 “Not to be dramatic or overly sensitive, but I really feel like a piece of me died… He was a mentor and then someone I got to know as a friend and play with.
 So when he left, a part of me really went too.”

-Lenny Kravitz reminisced about the first time he ever heard a Prince song—”I Wanna be Your Lover”—on the radio back in 1979, but he described the release of the Dirty Minds album the following year as a “pivotal” moment for him and his own career.
+Lenny Kravitz reminisced about the first time he ever heard a Prince song, “I Wanna be Your Lover,” on the radio back in 1979, but he described the release of the Dirty Minds album the following year as a “pivotal” moment for him and his own career.

 “Here was an African-American cat, skin color like mine was, playing the guitar like I wanted to play,” Lenny wrote.

 “Obviously I would have been into Jimi Hendrix as that prime example, but this person was alive.
 This person was doing his thing right in front of me.
 So he had a very deep impact on me.”

 When the shocking news about Prince’s death was announced last April, Lenny Kravitz posted his emotional reaction on Instagram, captioning a photo of his friend with a poignant message.